ngetichchelah/PAPER-TRAILS/README.md

+### Paper Trails: KCSE Candidature Trends in Kenya (2022–2024)

+✨ Project Summary
+This project, Paper Trails, investigates trends in Kenya Certificate of Secondary Education (KCSE) examination participation across gender, age group, county, region, and year for the period 2022 to 2024.

+🧠 Problem Statement
+Having just completed my own journey through school, I was overwhelmed with gratitude.
+Though typical of every gratitude moment in a human being , thoughts drifted in comparison to the countless students who never made it to the end.
+Whether due to inequality, systemic failures, or socioeconomic challenges, they did not get the chance to prove their educational journey.
+This project is a way of asking: how can we help more students make it to the finish line?

+🔍 Research Question
-# "How do KCSE examination participation rates vary by gender, age group, and county in Kenya, and what trends emerge over time?"
+How do KCSE examination participation rates vary by gender, age group, and county in Kenya, and what trends emerge over time?

-### Why this is substantial:
+🎯 Why This Analysis Is Important
-1. KCSE candidature is a strong proxy for educational success - Students who sit for KCSE represent those who've successfully navigated the entire secondary education system
+KCSE candidature as a proxy for educational success – Students sitting the KCSE represent those who have successfully navigated Kenya’s secondary education system.

-2. Regional equity analysis - Your county-level data can reveal educational inequalities between different regions of Kenya
+Regional equity analysis – County-level data reveals disparities and inequalities in access and retention.

-3. Gender parity insights - You can analyze whether gender gaps in education completion vary geographically
+Gender parity insights – Identifies gender gaps and geographical variance in female vs male completion rates.

-4. Age pattern analysis - Over-age candidates might indicate systemic issues like grade repetition, late school entry, or interrupted schooling
+Age pattern analysis – Over-age candidature often reveals issues like delayed school entry, repetition, or dropout-reentry cycles.

-5. Policy relevance - This data directly informs education planning and resource allocation decisions
+Policy relevance – This analysis supports evidence-based education planning and resource allocation.

-### Research addresses questions like:
+📌 Key Questions Explored

-•	Which counties are underperforming in getting students to KCSE level?
+Which counties are underperforming in getting students to KCSE level?

-•	Are there regional patterns in gender disparities?
+Are there regional patterns in gender disparities?

-•	How do age distributions vary across counties?
+How do age distributions vary across counties?

-•	What trends are emerging over the 2020-2024 period?
+What trends emerge in candidature between 2022 and 2024?

+📈 Data Scope
+Years: 2022, 2023, 2024

+Categories: Gender, Age Group, County, Region, Registration vs Sitting

+📚 Data Source
+Kenya National Examinations Council (KNEC)

+Ministry of Education, Kenya